-Land affected by Planning Proposal: All land within the Hawkesbury Local Government Area
+Land affected by Planning Proposal: Certain land within the Hawkesbury Local Government Area

-Proposal Summary
+Proposal Summary:

 This planning proposal primarily consists of approximately 50 amendments that are mostly minor 'Housekeeping' matters relating to mapping, definitional and written instrument changes.
-Examples include:
+These changes include:

-- Correcting minor anomalies, discrepancies and mapping errors that were created during the preparation of Hawkesbury Local Environmental Plan 2012 (LEP 2012) - Updating property addresses and heritage information that has changed since the gazettal of LEP 2012 - Amending the provisions of Schedule 2 Exempt Development and addition of a new clause relating to boundary adjustments to reflect changes to State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 - Re-drafting clauses within LEP 2012 that are unclear or have lost the intent of the clauses previously included under Hawkesbury Local Environmental Plan 1989 (LEP 1989) - Rezoning Lot 1, DP 1041524, 46 Bourke Street, Richmond, being a Council owned and managed site, from RE2 Private Recreation to RE1 Public Recreation - Adoption of newly defined uses not previously listed under LEP 1989
+- Correcting minor anomalies, discrepancies and mapping errors that were created during the preparation of Hawkesbury Local Environmental Plan 2012 (LEP 2012) - Updating property addresses and heritage information that has changed since the gazettal of Hawkesbury LEP 2012 - Amending the provisions of Schedule 2 Exempt Development and addition of a new clause relating to boundary adjustments to reflect changes to State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 - Re-drafting clauses within Hawkesbury LEP 2012 that are unclear or have lost the intent of the clauses previously included under Hawkesbury Local Environmental Plan 1989 (LEP 1989) - Rezoning Lot 1, DP 1041524, 46 Bourke Street, Richmond, being a Council owned and managed site, from RE2 Private Recreation to RE1 Public Recreation - Adoption of newly defined uses not previously listed under Hawkesbury LEP 1989

-In addition to the proposed minor 'Housekeeping' changes there are three amendments which relate to the following:
+In addition to the proposed minor 'Housekeeping' changes there are other amendments which relate to the following:

-- Permit function centres in the RU1 Primary Production, RU2 Rural Landscape, RU4 Primary Production Small Lots, RU5 Village and E4 Environmental Living zones - Change the minimum allotment provisions for the Wilberforce township in order to be consistent with Hawkesbury City Council's Wilberforce Subdivision and Development Policy - Adopted 31 July 2012 - Reclassify Lots 2 and 3 in DP 582878, 1913 & 1905 Bells Line of Road, Kurrajong Heights from community land to operational land.
+- Permit "function centres" in the RU1 Primary Production, RU2 Rural Landscape, RU4 Primary Production Small Lots, RU5 Village and E4 Environmental Living zones - Permit "eco-tourist facilities" in the RU1 Primary Production, RU2 Rural Landscape, RU4 Primary Production Small Lots, RU5 Village, R1 General Residential, R2 Low Density Residential, R3 Medium Density Residential, R5 Large Lot Residential, E3 Environmental Management and E4 Environmental Living zones - Permit "veterinary hospitals" in the RU2 Rural Landscape zone - Change the minimum allotment provisions for the Wilberforce township in order to be consistent with Hawkesbury City Council's Wilberforce Subdivision and Development Policy - Adopted 31 July 2012 - Reclassify Lots 2 and 3 in DP 582878, 1913 & 1905 Bells Line of Road, Kurrajong Heights from "community land" to "operational land".

-The amendments are considered necessary to ensure that LEP 2012 is accurate and remains consistent with Council's overall strategic policy direction.
+The amendments are considered necessary to ensure the accuracy of Hawkesbury LEP 2012 and its consistency with Council's overall Strategic Policy Direction.